-The 2017 ASH Annual Meeting will take place December 9-12, 2017, in Atlanta.
+The 2018 ASH Annual Meeting will take place December 1-4, 2018, in San Diego.
 ASH's media registration and press policies provide editors, reporters, and health/medical writers with information about the Society's rules and regulations regarding attendance and coverage of the annual meeting.

 - Complimentary annual meeting registration